The revised EO is clearer, addresses many of the problem areas in the old EO, and is more enforceable, says Nick Turner at Steptoe & Johnson.

 Last month, the US Treasury announced a two-week delay of the investment ban against so-called ‘Chinese Military Companies’, which was due to take effect on 27 May.
 The extension was said to be needed for the Biden administration to craft a stronger policy.

-The amended order shifts the responsibility to create a list of prohibited companies from the Department of Defense to the Treasury Department.
+The amended order, amended by EO 14032, shifts the responsibility to create a list of prohibited companies from the Department of Defense to the Treasury Department.

 The annex to the new EO lists 59 companies the Treasury has identified for their connection to China’s defence and surveillance technology sectors, including Huawei, SMIC, Hikvision, and CNOOC, as well as telecoms operators China Mobile, China Telecom and China Unicom.